 No list of Irving restaurants would be complete without the wonderful and famous flavors of Tex-Mex, Texas’s coveted take on Mexican cuisine.
 You can saddle up to a giant bowl of queso, order some enchiladas, and sip specialty margaritas with top-shelf tequilas at Irving’s many Tex-Mex restaurants.
 Gloria’s is a local favorite that serves up tasty creations and Salvadorian-inspired cuisine.
 Via Real offers a menu of Southwestern and Tex-Mex dishes and a wide tequila selection in a truly Southwestern setting, perfect for the whole family.

 If you find yourself in the Heritage District, Irving’s historic center, stop by favorites like Big State Fountain Grill.
-This very classic, down-home spot serves up burgers, shakes, and other essential diner fare.
+This very classic, down-home spot serves up burgers, shakes, and other essential diner fares.
 Near the Convention Center?
-Check out restaurants like Boi Na Braza, a posh Brazilian restaurant known for savory, fire-roasted skewered beef, lamb, pork, and chicken.
+Check out restaurants like Blaze Brazilian Steakhouse a posh Brazilian restaurant known for savory, fire-roasted skewered beef, lamb, pork, and chicken.

 Irving restaurants have something to offer everyone.
 We can’t wait to share all the incredible flavors of Irving with you—let’s eat!